Recon-Fuzz/recon-docs/src/extra/advanced.md

 The easiest way to do this is with our [Invariants Builder](../free_recon_tools/builder.md) tool or with the [Recon Extension](../free_recon_tools/recon_extension.md) directly in your code editor.

-By using the `asActor` or `asAdmin` modifiers in combination with an [Actor Manager](../oss/setup_helpers.md#actor-manager) ensures efficient fuzzing by not wasting tests that should be executed only by an admin getting execute by a non-admin actor.
+By using the `asActor` or `asAdmin` modifiers in combination with an [Actor Manager](../oss/setup_helpers.md#actor-manager) ensures efficient fuzzing by not wasting tests that should be executed only by an admin getting executed by a non-admin actor.
 [These modifiers](https://github.com/Recon-Fuzz/create-chimera-app/blob/97036ad908633de6e59d576765a1b08b9e1ba6ff/test/recon/Setup.sol#L39-L47) prank the call to the target contract as the given actor, ensuring that the call is made with the actor as the `msg.sender`.

 ```solidity
 // contract to target